MIT-CECI/bee-reentrant/README.markdown

 Javascript Data
 ---

-We need to have a `window.sampleData` matrix, like this (http://pastie.org/3775348):
+We need to have a `window.sampleData` matrix, like this:

 ```javascript